pi-hole/docs/docs/database/gravity/groups.md

 `comment` | text | No | Optional field for arbitrary user comments

 Group management is implemented using so called linking tables.
 Hence, it is possible to
-- manage domains in no, one, or multiple groups at the same time,
+- associate domains with any number of groups,
 - manage adlists together with groups,
 - use the same groups for, e.g., black- and whitelisted domains at the same time.

-The linking tables are particularly simple, as they only like group `id`s with list `id`s.
+The linking tables are particularly simple, as they only link group `id`s with list `id`s.
 As an example, we describe the `whitelist_by_group` table.
 All other linking tables are constructed similarly.

 Label | Type | Content
 ----- | ---- | -------